cds-snc/canadalogin-static-website/website/src/en/users/manage-your-account/manage-how-you-sign-in.md

 #### 1. First, add a new phone number

-1. After {% linkRef links.howtosignin '' 'signing into your GC Sign in account' %}, {% linkRef links.accessyoursettings '' 'access your GC Sign in settings' %}.
+1. After {% link links.howtosignin 'signing into your GC Sign in account' %}, {% link links.accessyoursettings 'access your GC Sign in settings' %}.
 2. Select "Security settings".
 3. Navigate to the "2-step verification" section on the page.
 Select the "Manage" link.
 4. Navigate to the "Phones" section on the page.
 Select the "Add a phone number" link.